tigerpointe/Lemonade-Stand/README.md

 # Lemonade-Stand
-## Copyright (c) 2022 TigerPointe Software, LLC
+## Copyright (c) 2023 TigerPointe Software, LLC

 ## Introduction

-Nothing makes me happier than to take a powerful administrative tool, like PowerShell, and completely misuse it for the purposes of entertainment.
+Nothing makes me happier than to take powerful administrative tools, like PowerShell or Python, and completely misuse them for the purposes of entertainment.

 You've decided to run a lemonade stand on each Saturday of the Summer.